evanzalen/UnixCourse/README.md

 # Guessing Game Project

-Generated on: Tue May 27 02:44:13 PM CEST 2025
+Generated on: Mon Jun  2 02:27:25 PM CEST 2025

-The guessinggame.sh script has 26 lines of code.
+The guessinggame.sh script has 35 lines of code.